Skip to main content

 • stop leaking trust through small acts of neglect

-If you're running a business in Anne Arundel and your site hasn't had real attention in a while, I'd start here:
+If you're running a business in Anne Arundel and your site hasn't had real attention in a while, start here:

 1. Plug the obvious trust leaks.
-Dead links, outdated notices, old copyright dates, broken contact forms — anything that makes the business look unattended.
+Dead links, outdated notices, old copyright dates, broken forms — anything that makes the business look unattended.

 3. Make the next step easy.
 Don't make anyone hunt for how to call, book, or send a question.